Consensys/doc.goquorum/docs/concepts/consensus/comparing-poa.md

 !!! important

-    We don't recommend using QBFT and IBFT networks with three nodes for production purposes.
+    We recommend using QBFT and IBFT networks with at least four nodes in production environments.

 ### Speed